marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-your-own-test-doubles-ef6-onwards.md

 ## Writing some tests

-That’s all we need to do to start testing.
+That?s all we need to do to start testing.
 The following test creates a TestContext and then a service based on this context.
-The service is then used to create a new blog – using the AddBlog method.
+The service is then used to create a new blog ? using the AddBlog method.
 Finally, the test verifies that the service added a new Blog to the context's Blogs property and called SaveChanges on the context.

 This is just an example of the types of things you can test with an in-memory test double and you can adjust the logic of the test doubles and the verification to meet your requirements.